-We conducted a chart review of all women who underwent treatment with polyacrylamide hydrogel for demonstrated stress incontinence at our institution between July 2013-March 2017.
+We conducted a chart review of all women who underwent treatment with polyacrylamide hydrogel for demonstrated stress incontinence at our institution between July 2013 and March 2017.
 We excluded individuals who underwent these procedures as primary treatment for stress incontinence (n=3).
-Standard clinical evaluation of patients included a history, physical exam, completion of the ICIQ-UI questionnaire7, and in select cases urodynamics and cystoscopy.
+Standard clinical evaluation of patients included a history, physical exam, completion of the International Consultation on Incontinence-Urinary Incontinence (ICIQ-UI) questionnaire, and in select cases, urodynamics and cystoscopy.
 A bulking procedure was offered when alternative surgical options were not felt to be appropriate.

-Two mL of Polyacrylamide hydrogel was injected under neurolept sedation in all women using a specialised sheath and rigid pediatric cystoscopy into 3 to 4 sites in the proximal urethra as previously described; we utilised the standard technique of periurethral injection with the goal of creating "mounds" that increased the coaptation of the urethra8.
-Followup was performed at 6 weeks, and then every 6 to 12 months.
+Two mL of polyacrylamide hydrogel was injected under neurolept sedation in all women using a specialized sheath and rigid pediatric cystoscopy into 3-4 sites in the proximal urethra as previously described; we used the standard technique of periurethral injection with the goal of creating "mounds" that increased the coaptation of the urethra.
+Followup was performed at six weeks, and then every 6-12 months.
 A second injection procedure was offered only to women with a good response to the first injection.
 Our primary outcome was the overall success of the bulking agent.
 Failure of the bulking agent was defined either as a subjective return to their baseline level of incontinence or initiation of an alternative treatment for stress incontinence.
 Ethics approval was obtained from Western University.